 You can mix DPX, DPX2, DPX3, DX and DX2 sensor packages per SENSOR port according to the following sensor combinations.
 In some scenarios, the DPX3-ENVHUB4 sensor hub is required.

 ► 1 DX + 1 DPX :

-- It is strongly recommended to use an RJ-12 to RJ-45 adapter to connect the DPX sensor package to the DX sensor package. - You can replace the DX in the following diagram with one DPX3 package, but NOT with DX2.
+• It is strongly recommended to use an RJ-12 to RJ-45 adapter to connect the DPX sensor package to the DX sensor package.

 SENSOR port

 Combinations via the DPX3-ENVHUB4 sensor hub: